ashirts/STAT-VIS-2_FinalProject/README.md

   Contains the raw datasets used for analysis.

 - **`presentation`**
 Contains all the files that were used for the presentation, including the .tex and .pdf files.

+- **`paper`**
+Contains all the files that were used for the paper including the .tex, .pdf, and .bib files.

 ## About the Project

 In this project, we analyzed four major indicators of climate change: